We are off for another adventure! As travel to some countries is getting more difficult...we took this opportunity to return to the East.

 The Southern Branch of the National Palace Museum.
 The museum blends the essence of ancient Chinese culture with native island art.

 The Voco Chiayi hotel lobby with this 2-thousand-year-old carved cypress.
-They had 2 other cypress pieces that were 4 thousand years old.
+They had 2 more cypress pieces that were over 4 thousand years old.

 The view from the hotel.

-The Sky Walk on the 32nd floor with glass flooring!
+The Sky Walk on the 32nd floor of our hotel with glass flooring!

 It was very windy!
 Several attempts to get a selfie!